sergeyksv/tinyhook/README.md

-Reliable for us means that application should be able to consists from dozens of processes running hooks and handle millions of messages a day witout crashes, hight CPU usage and hight memory consumption.
+Reliable for us means that application should be able to consists from dozens of processes running hooks and handle millions of messages a day without issues, hight CPU usage and hight memory consumption.
 On the momemt of creation it was 2-4 times more effective for CPU usage, memory consumption and latency of message delivery.